Jim McDaid: Political career

-In April 2006, McDaid announced that he would be retiring from public life in favour of returning to his medical practice and would not be standing in the next general election and that politics "no longer held any challenge for him".
-However, on 27 July 2006, following the announcement that Independent Fianna Fáil TD Niall Blaney had joined the Fianna Fáil party, McDaid reversed this decision, and announced that he would be seeking nomination as a candidate to contest the 2007 general election.

-Following the absorption of Independent Fianna Fáil and its sole TD, Niall Blaney into Fianna Fáil, there were then three outgoing Fianna Fáil TDs in this very competitive three-seater constituency.
-Under the Single transferable vote proportional representation electoral system used in Ireland, it was considered virtually impossible for all three to be elected.
+In April 2006, McDaid announced that he would retire from public life in favour of returning to his medical practice and would not be standing in the next general election and that politics "no longer held any challenge for him".
+However, on 27 July 2006, following the announcement that Independent Fianna Fáil TD Niall Blaney had joined the Fianna Fáil party, McDaid reversed this decision, and announced that he would seek nomination as a candidate to contest the 2007 general election.
+Following the absorption of Independent Fianna Fáil and its sole TD, Niall Blaney into Fianna Fáil, there were then three outgoing Fianna Fáil TDs in the three-seat constituency.
+Under the electoral system of proportional representation by means of the single transferable vote, it was considered virtually impossible for all three to be elected.
 Fianna Fáil's Cecilia Keaveney lost her seat to the Fine Gael candidate Joe McHugh, with McDaid and Blaney being the two successful Fianna Fáil candidates.

 McDaid told the Irish Independent on 1 June 2007 that he had received no help from Fianna Fáil headquarters during the general election campaign and that the party had treated him as a virtual independent.
 He warned that, consequently, the party should not take his support in the 30th Dáil for granted.
-This threat was followed through in November 2008 when he abstained from a vote on the Cervical cancer vaccination programme, resulting in his expulsion from the Fianna Fáil parliamentary party.
+This threat was followed through in November 2008 when he abstained from a vote on the cervical cancer vaccination programme, resulting in his expulsion from the Fianna Fáil parliamentary party.

 In April 2010, he said he would not be voluntarily giving up his ministerial pension of €22,487, despite most other TDs and Senators having done so.
 He said he would not do so "unless it is the express wish of Dáil Éireann".
-The next month it was revealed that he missed more than four out of every five Dáil votes in 2009 – by far the worst record of any TD.
+The next month it was reported that he missed more than four out of every five Dáil votes in 2009 – by far the worst record of any TD.

-McDaid resigned from his Dáil seat on 2 November 2010.
+McDaid resigned from the Dáil on 2 November 2010.
 In his resignation letter, he called for a general election before December 2010 and also accused the Government of taking political soft options and not tackling the real issues.